 Range of LTIP compensation - The aggregate expected value of equity awards granted to each NEO for the fiscal year 2008 was based on a review of the expected value of equity grants made to NEOs in NRG's peer group, expressed as a percentage of base salary.
 Mercer Consulting provided equity benchmark data for the peer group and provided recommendations as a percentage of base salary to the Committee.
 For grants in January 2008, these percentages were 400% of base salary for Mr. Crane, 225% of base salary for Mr. Flexon, 150% of base salary for Mr. Murphy, and 65% of base salary for Mr. Freeland.
 The Company's practice is to issue annual equity awards on the first business day of the calendar year.
 For fiscal year 2008, the grant date was January 2, 2008.
 The price per share of the Company's stock on the grant date was \$42.82 per share.
 As part of the management restructuring in March 2008 certain NEOs received additional equity awards equal to 300% of base salary for Mr. Flexon and 150% of base salary for Mr. Freeland.
-The grant date was \$41.63 per share.
+The grant date was March 3, 2008 and the price per share of the Company's stock on the grant date was \$41.63 per share.
 In lieu of receiving LTIP equity awards, on March 3, 2008 Mr. Howell received a grant of Phantom Non-Qualified Units and Phantom Restricted Stock Units from the Company, each as described below under "Phantom Equity Plan.".